Does a Computer Science Degree Really Boost Your Salary? I Crunched the Numbers to Find Out

 Source: Stack Overflow Developer Survey 2020

 The salary outcomes for coding bootcamp graduates are also impressive, especially considering the lower time and monetary investment.
-Major bootcamps like Hack Reactor, App Academy, and Flatiron School boast median starting salaries for their grads in the $90,000 to $105,000 range.
+Major bootcamps like Hack Reactor, App Academy, and Programming School boast median starting salaries for their grads in the $90,000 to $105,000 range.
 Almost on par with CS programs.

 Of course, there are major selection bias issues with bootcamp outcome data, since they tend to admit students with prior coding experience and not report on those who don‘t find jobs.
 The salaries for the top bootcamps likely overstate the average earnings of bootcamp grads as a whole.